 The amount of options for overnight camping in Tahoe are ridiculous.
 From state parks with facilities like bathrooms and boat ramps to National Forest land where you can choose your own adventure and wilderness camp, it doesn’t take much effort to find a place to pitch a tent.
 Just pick up a map of the Lake Tahoe Basin and drop your finger somewhere in the woods – chances are you can camp there.

-Many campsites are near freshwater tributaries that flow into Lake Tahoe.
+Many Lake Tahoe campsites are near freshwater tributaries that flow into Lake Tahoe.
 You know what else goes on at those creeks and rivers?
 Some of the best fishing in California, that’s what!
 The Brown Trout in the Truckee River (and Little Truckee River) are known for their elusive nature and stamina during a fight, and if you can pull one out you can consider yourself a truly skilled fisherman.
 Or just really, really lucky.

 If you’re into backcountry skiing you know that spring is prime-time for bagging the steeper couloirs and peaks you’ve had your eyes fixed on all season.
-You won’t need a warm winter jacket because you can get away with shorts and a t-shirt, just be sure to lube up with high altitude sunscreen to shield your beautiful skin from the sun’s harmful rays.
+You won’t need a warm winter jacket because you can get away with shorts and a t-shirt, just be sure to lube up with some organic sunscreen to shield your beautiful skin from the sun’s harmful rays.
 One really cool idea is to go “winter camping” in the mountains and bring your skis along.
 If you climb high enough, you can set up base camp near some really good skiing so you can shred all day and ski right back to the tent.
 What’s great about spring skiing is it’s usually safe to go anytime, anywhere.
 If snow’s going to slide, there most likely won’t be much but a couple inches off the top.

 The longer the sun beats down, the faster the single track trails dry out.
 Hiking, trail running and mountain biking are no longer ‘just around the bend’ – their time is now.
 Grease up the old chain, bust out your trail running shoes and stretch those hammies.
 The birds are chirpin’ and the foliage is green, so get out there and enjoy the countless hiking and mountain biking trails in Tahoe.